SuperHouse/SMINIPROG/README.md

 Pogo pin board for programming a Sonoff Mini using the test points on its PCB.

+Exposes the connections to an ESProg header, which can be used for discrete wire connections or to plug in an ESProg programmer.

+www.superhouse.tv/sprogmini

 INSTALLATION
 ------------
 The design is saved as an EAGLE project.
 EAGLE PCB design software is